-Lab is a time for students to enhance classroom positioning procedures in a hands on environment.
+Lab is a time for students to enhance classroom positioning procedures in a handson environment.
 Due to time constraints, it is imperative that students make every effort to attend their assigned lab time.
-If a student must be absent from lab, a makeup time must be scheduled within one week of the absence, otherwise, a 10 point deduction will be deducted from the final lab grade.
-They student may contact their lab instructor to reschedule, or upon obtain permission from another lab instructor to attend another scheduled lab session that is covering the same basic content.
+If a student must be absent from lab, a makeup time must be scheduled within one week of the absence, otherwise, a 10point deduction will be deducted from the final lab grade.
+The student may contact their lab instructor to reschedule, or upon obtaining permission from another lab instructor to attend another scheduled lab session that is covering the same basic content.
 This must be taken care of within one week of the absence.
-Lab make-up times are at the discretion of the lab instructor and the Procedures instructor.
+Lab make-up times are at the discretion of the lab instructor.

 Points will still be deducted even though a makeup time has been arranged.
-Failing to makeup a lab within the allotted time or at all will result in a 10 point deduction from their final lab grade.
+Failing to make up a lab within the allotted time or at all will result in a 10-point deduction from their final lab grade.

-Absence from lab will affect the students' grade in the following manner.
+Absence from lab will affect the student's grade in the following manner.